Use code DAD23 for 20% off + Free shipping on $45+ Shop Now!

 Now in his early sixties, Jaswal had a youthful vigor that belied his age.
 He had not an ounce of fat on his body and he sported a neatly trimmed white mustache.
 His crisp white kurta pajama and sky-blue turban indicated his Sikh faith.

-"Behind all the noise and the numbers, we shouldn't forget that no one gets this big without amazing natural storytelling talent--which is what James Patterson has, in spades.
+- "Behind all the noise and the numbers, we shouldn't forget that no one gets this big without amazing natural storytelling talent--which is what James Patterson has, in spades.
+The Alex Cross series proves it."--Lee Child

 - On Sale